adkap2/Vehicle-Lane-Detection/README.md

 <img src = "figures/ezgif.com-gif-maker.gif" width = 300>
 <img src = "figures/ezgif.com-gif-maker1.gif" width = 300>
 <img src = "figures/ezgif.com-gif-maker2.gif" width = 300>

+The model seemed to struggle to predict lane markings when the road became particularly dark or shadowy.
+The model tends to break down when given dark and shadowy images, since the training dataset contains little to none of them.
+Since the unseen dataset is does not have associated labels generated with each image for ground truth, there would be no way to numerically evaluate the predictions without creating my own image label generator.

 ## Moving Forward